KCLC

-KCLC (89.1 FM) is a non-commercial radio station.
-It is licensed to St. Charles, Missouri, and serves the St. Louis metropolitan area.
+KCLC (89.1 FM) is a non-commercial radio station licensed to St. Charles, Missouri, United States, and serves the St. Louis metropolitan area.
 It is owned by Lindenwood University, with students hosting most of the programs.
-It broadcasts a radio format of adult album alternative music, with other genres also heard.
+It broadcasts an adult album alternative format, with other genres also heard.

-KCLC is a Class C2 FM station.
-It has an effective radiated power (ERP) of 50,000 watts.
-It broadcasts using HD Radio technology.
-Its HD-2 digital subchannel is called "The Experience," offering a second stream of music.
+KCLC broadcasts in HD Radio; the HD-2 digital subchannel is called "The Experience", and the HD-3 digital subchannel is called "The Tower".